 As you can see Vet Tech University truly out does its competition.
 Compared to local colleges, we are more affordable, our program is more flexible, we offer an all inclusive tuition with no additional books to buy, you don’t need a high school diploma, you can start immediately without waiting for classes to form and you can become a veterinary technician in as little as four months.

-On the other hand, compared to most other online courses, we offer a full curriculum which even includes a hospital manager program and veterinary software training and certification, you’re offered a mentorship program to get the hands-on training you need, you can elect to spread your tuition out over one full year and you’ll never be alone because you’ll have support from the Vet Tech University faculty and staff whenever you need them.
+On the other hand, compared to most other online courses, we offer a full curriculum which even includes a hospital manager program, you’re offered a mentorship program to get the hands-on training you need, you can elect to spread your tuition out over 6-months and you’ll never be alone because you’ll have support from the Vet Tech University faculty and staff whenever you need them.

 Help With Your Big Decision